 Master features provide a level of grouping between your product’s features and strategic initiatives.
 They help you to plan, organize, and manage work by associating multiple features that provide value as a group.
 For a more detailed overview of Master features, see Master features overview.

-There are times when a roadmap focused on feature timelines may be too detailed, and times when a roadmap focused on strategic goals or initiatives may be too high-level for their intended audiences.
+There are times when a roadmap focused on feature timelines may be too detailed, and other times, when a roadmap focused on strategic goals or initiatives, may be too high-level for their intended audiences.
 This presents an opportunity to share a visualization that focuses on the Master feature level.
 To create this visualization, you will want to create a Custom roadmap by following the steps in our article Create a custom roadmap.

 If Master features are highly utilized objects in your team’s planning and workflows, then there will be a need to report on Master features and their associated dates.
 You can accomplish this by following the same steps as you would for any other report.
 A Master feature table is available which includes date fields you can select to add as report columns or filters.
 To learn more about creating reports, see Introduction to analytic reports.